Seabreeze (horse): 1887: Two-year-old season

 Seabreeze made her racecourse début on 15 April 1887 at the Newmarket Craven meeting in the Fitzwilliam Plate.
 Seabreeze started as the 2/1 favourite and raced down the centre of the track.
 With three furlongs left to run she was just behind the leader Anarch.
 Anarch then lost ground, but came back in the closing stages to win by a neck from Baron Rothschild's Robert the Devil filly.
 Seabreeze was a further three quarters of a length back in third place.

 On 8 June at Royal Ascot Seabreeze started as a 5/1 shot for the Biennial Stakes over five and half furlong two-year-old course.
 Seabreeze led the field from the start and despite being challenged by Dieman's Land in the final two furlongs, she extended her lead and won by five lengths.
 Beaufort's Hark was second and Anarch third.
 Two days later she stepped up in class for the New Stakes, where, conceding weight to all the other runners, she started as the 100/30 joint-second-favourite with Ayrshire; Friar's Balsam starting as the 13/8 favourite.
 After a couple of false starts, Friar's Balsam, racing down the centre of the track, led the field.
 Bartizan and Seabreeze were also near the front, but were racing down the right-hand side of the course.
 At the half-way point of the five and a half furlong race, Bartizan faded away, promoting Seabreeze to second and Ayrshire to third place.
 Ayrshire also faded before the finish, which was fought out between Friar's Balsam and Seabreeze.
-In the end Friar's Balsam pulled away to win by three lengths.
-Seabreeze was second, well clear of third placed Ayrshire.
+In the end, Friar's Balsam pulled away to win by three lengths.
+Seabreeze was second, well clear of third-placed Ayrshire.

-At Newmarket she then finished second, three quarters of a length behind odds-on favourite Friar's Balsam, in the July Stakes.
+At Newmarket she finished second, three quarters of a length behind odds-on favourite Friar's Balsam, in the July Stakes.
 At Goodwood she was a very strong favourite for the Ham Stakes.
 After stalking leader Lunan until the four runners had a furlong to run, she made her challenge and won easily by a length from Lunan.
 On 27 September, at the odds of 1/10, she easily won the Buckenham Stakes by three lengths from her only rival Nina.
 In the very next race, Seabreeze was made odds-on favourite for the Boscawen Stakes.
-In the final 100 yards of the race Seabreeze challenged leader Disappointment and beat her by a neck, with the pair being four lengths clear of third placed Love in Idleness.
-In the Middle Park Plate Seabreeze again faced Friar's Balsam, who started as the 4/9 favourite.
+In the final 100 yards of the race, Seabreeze challenged leader Disappointment and beat her by a neck, with the pair being four lengths clear of third placed Love in Idleness.
+In the Middle Park Plate, Seabreeze again faced Friar's Balsam, who started as the 4/9 favourite.
 Friar's Balsam again made the running.
 He was never caught and beat Hazlehatch by a length and a half.
 Seabreeze was a further two lengths back in third.